helle253/notes/notes/writing.frank.md

 of course, i went and picked him up. the rest is history, mostly. he's a good boy, and im grateful for the time i've had with him, and whatever time ive still got.

 ill carry him up and down the stairs as long as im able, and as long as he's willing. i think thats what love looks like.

+2024-12-15: im glad i got one more walk with him today.